 This is even acknowledged in the famous Miller-Urey experiment.
 The molecular products that they were able to generate had to be rescued from the source materials to avoid ruin.
 No such laboratory rescue would be available to any naturalistic abiogenesis.

-In addition to the raw chemistry, unless this RNA would have virtually perfect reproduction, its copies very quickly degenerate and become non-viable.
+In addition to the raw chemistry problems, unless this self-replicating RNA would have virtually perfect reproduction, its copies will very quickly degenerate and become non-viable.
 This is what lab experiments always show.
 This is a practical re-statement of the original problem.

 Note that philosophically, even if an imagined chemistry of self-replicators could be achieved, they do not change the context because they have no instinct to survive like living things do.
 They will just as “happily” die (that is: fail) as they will live.
 They won’t try to live, so they won’t survive.
 The “will” of living things to continue living is a non-trivial component of life.